NxPKG/khulnasoft-docs/content/ddos-protection/best-practices/third-party.md

 pcx_content_type: reference
 weight: 2
 meta:
-  title: Third-party services and Cloudflare DDoS protection
+  title: Third-party services and Khulnasoft DDoS protection
 ---

-# Third-party services and Cloudflare DDoS protection
+# Third-party services and Khulnasoft DDoS protection

-## Using a third-party CDN in front of Cloudflare
+## Using a third-party CDN in front of Khulnasoft

-Some Cloudflare customers choose to use a Content Delivery Network (CDN) in front of Cloudflare to cache and serve their resources.
+Some Khulnasoft customers choose to use a Content Delivery Network (CDN) in front of Khulnasoft to cache and serve their resources.

-Cloudflare recommends that you **do not use a third-party CDN in front of Cloudflare**.
+Khulnasoft recommends that you **do not use a third-party CDN in front of Khulnasoft**.
 Some CDN providers may introduce subtleties into HTTP requests that deviate from protocol standards and/or protocol best practices.
-Additionally, because traffic to Cloudflare will originate from a limited set of IP addresses of the third-party CDN, in rare occasions — such as when using the Akamai CDN in front of Cloudflare — it may appear as if the CDN is launching a DDoS attack against Cloudflare due to the amount of traffic from these limited IP addresses.
+Additionally, because traffic to Khulnasoft will originate from a limited set of IP addresses of the third-party CDN, in rare occasions — such as when using the Akamai CDN in front of Khulnasoft — it may appear as if the CDN is launching a DDoS attack against Khulnasoft due to the amount of traffic from these limited IP addresses.

-Therefore, it is recommended that you **use the [Cloudflare CDN](/cache/)**, which provides the following benefits:
+Therefore, it is recommended that you **use the [Khulnasoft CDN](/cache/)**, which provides the following benefits:

 - You remove an additional hop between vendor data centers, thus reducing latency for your users.
 - You perform DDoS filtering in the first point of contact from the Internet, which is a recommended best practice.

-Note that, if you are using a third-party CDN in front of Cloudflare and Cloudflare mitigates a DDoS attack, you will still pay your first-hop CDN provider for the attack traffic that they processed before it was mitigated by Cloudflare.
+Note that, if you are using a third-party CDN in front of Khulnasoft and Khulnasoft mitigates a DDoS attack, you will still pay your first-hop CDN provider for the attack traffic that they processed before it was mitigated by Khulnasoft.

 ### Recommended DDoS configuration adjustments

-If you are using the Akamai CDN in front of Cloudflare, it is recommended that you change the action and/or sensitivity level of the DDoS rule named **HTTP requests with unusual HTTP headers or URI path (signature #1)** with rule ID `0b1e17bd25c74e38834f19043486aee1`:
+If you are using the Akamai CDN in front of Khulnasoft, it is recommended that you change the action and/or sensitivity level of the DDoS rule named **HTTP requests with unusual HTTP headers or URI path (signature #1)** with rule ID `0b1e17bd25c74e38834f19043486aee1`:

 - Change the rule’s action to _Log_ (only available on Enterprise plans) to view the flagged traffic in the [analytics dashboard](/ddos-protection/reference/analytics/).
 - Alternatively, change the rule's **Sensitivity Level** to _Essentially Off_ to prevent the rule from being triggered.